 Have you seen this line “Sent as SMS via server” while using a message application?
 And you might be wondering what it means.
 While the term ‘server’ can refer to a wide range of different pieces of technology, when used in the context of SMS, it usually means a computer configured to send and receive text messages.
-There are a lot of ways to set this up – you can use an online SMS provider or install software on your computer.
+There are many ways to set this up; you can use an online SMS provider or install software on your computer.

-Once your server is set up and done, you can start to use it to send text messages from any device with an internet connection – including your desktop computer, laptop, phone, or tablet.
+Once your server is set up and done, you can start using it to send text messages from any device with an internet connection, including your desktop computer, laptop, phone, or tablet.
 You can also use it to receive texts from other people.

 There are many reasons why you want to use a server for sending SMS:

 - You need to send high volumes of text messages.
 And don’t want to be restricted by message quotas offered by traditional SMS providers